Piri Vaszary

-Piroska "Piri" Vaszary (19 May 1901 in Budapest – 2 October 1965 in Palma de Mallorca, Spain) was a Hungarian film actress.
+Piroska "Piri" Vaszary (19 May 1901 – 2 October 1965) was a Hungarian film actress.

 Life

 Family

-Her father was Gábor Vaszary (born in Kaposvár, on 13 March 1866) main-notar of Budapest, her mother was Auguszta Csipka.
+Born 19 May 1901 in Budapest, Piroska's father was Gábor Vaszary (born in Kaposvár, on 13 March 1866) main-notar of Budapest, her mother was Auguszta Csipka.
 Her brothers were Gábor Vaszary (or Gábor von Vaszary) (7 June 1897 in Budapest – 22 May 1985) a Hungarian novelist and screenwriter, who emigrated to Switzerland and Johann von Vásáry or János Vaszary (1899–1963) a Hungarian actor, screenwriter, playwright and film director, Lili Muráti's husband.
 Her uncle was János Vaszary (30 November 1867 – 19 April 1939) a Hungarian painter and graphic artist.
 Her grand-grandfather's half-brother was Kolos Ferenc Vaszary, O.S.B.
 (12 February 1832 in Keszthely, Hungary – 3 September 1915 in Balatonfüred, Hungary) a cardinal of the Roman Catholic Church, archbishop of Esztergom.

 Career

 She has been close her studies in Szidi Rákosi's Academy of Theatre in 1920.
 After she played in a lot of theatres in Budapest.
 In the end of 1944 she emigrated to Austria, after to Germany.
 She lived in France, in Spain, in Argentina, in Venezuela and in Canada.
 From 1948 until 1954 played in Argentinian Hungarian Society of Theater, in 1959 also in Venezuela.

 She has already starred in silent films, "The Miracle Doctor" and "The Lady of the East," as well as in an audio film initiative, "Laughing Lady."
 He became a constant comedian in Hungarian films.
 She shaped her roles with exceptional caricature.
 She also appeared in the German film "Spring Parade" in 1935.
 She was also popular with her cabaret couples.
 She has appeared in many audio films.